awgrover/every-py/README.md

     while(1):

-        # this loop doesn't work
+        # this loop doesn't do what you hope
         # because it stops completely at each sleep()

         # blink builtin neopixel "0"